brweber2/binpv/README.markdown

 # binpv

 Library for specifying the format of a binary file, parsing binary files and printing a somewhat human readable format.
+This currently reads the file and stores the entire thing in memory so it will not work for very large files.

 Very *alpha* at the moment.
 Use at your own risk.

 ## Usage